The-Voice-Ledger/Trust-Voice/README.md

 # TrustVoice

-Voice-first donation platform for African changemakers.
+A Voice-first donation platform for African changemakers.
 Supports NGO donations and crowdfunding through voice interfaces (Telegram bot, phone calls) with multiple payment methods.

 ## What Is This?